New Album Now Available!

 http://voicesfrombothsides.com, a station dedicated to bridging the recently divided American and Mexican cultures along the Rio Grande after border closings in the last decade.
 This is a cause that Hillie and her Terlinguan comrades hold dear to their heart.

-Video for the track "Bad, Bad Sex in Texas" has been postponed from Spring 2014 to Fall 2014.
+Video for the track "Bad, Bad Sex in Texas" coming in 2016.
 Stay tuned.

 Email Hillie@HillieBills.com for access to her one-sheet or press kit.